 speakers (80% each), relative to the proportion of Caucasian trainees, which was 55% (Fig. 1B).
 We also

-observed declines in the representation of HURM and NCNH faculty and speakers relative to the trainees
+observed declines in the representation of HURM and NCNH faculty and speakers relative to current trainees

 (Fig 1B).
 HURM trainees made up 11% of the department, on track with the 11% of microbiology and

 immunology doctorates awarded in 2017 (22).
-However, only 8.5% of invited speakers, and none of the
+However, only 8.5% of invited speakers were HURM scientists.
+No faculty member was defined as a HURM scientist.

-hosting faculty, were HURM scientists.
 NCNH trainees were 34% of department students and postdocs

 (22% of microbiology and immunology doctorates in 2017), but only 19% of hosting faculty and 10.5% of 79 invited speakers (22).

-The more prestigous invited speaker lectureships were also dominated by caucasian scientists, who
+The more prestigious invited speaker lectureships were also dominated by Caucasian scientists, who

 comprised 81.48% of those awarded (Fig. 1C).
 HURM and NCNH scientists were awarded 3 and 2